UNOsan118/Future-Engineers-2023/README.md

 * Handling of running in the opposite direction on the third lap

-If the color of the sign at the end of the second lap is red, the driver must change direction and run the third lap in the opposite direction.
-For this purpose, the following rules are established: the decision to run in reverse or not, the movement at the corner in case of running in reverse, and the movement after running in reverse.
+If the color of the sign at the end of the second lap is red, the third lap must be run in the opposite direction.
+For this reason, the decision to do so, the movements in the corner in such a case, and the subsequent movements are defined.

 ***
 ### Module for motor control